 The exact causes of morbid obesity are not understood, but there are likely many factors involved.
 In obese people, the set point of stored energy is too high.
 This altered set point may result from a low metabolism with low energy expenditure, excessive caloric intake or a combination of both.
 Some scientific data indicate that 80% of obesity may be inherited, strongly indicating a genetic cause.
 The most probable contributing factors to obesity are genetic, psychological, environmental, social and cultural influences.

 Severe obesity is not caused by a lack of self control.

 A variety of medical problems are associated with being obese.

-Non insulin-dependent diabetes is highly associated with obesity.
-A weight gain of 11 to 18 pounds increases a person's risk of developing type 2 diabetes to twice that of individuals who have not gained weight.
-After weight loss, up to 80% of patients find they no longer have symptoms or require diabetes medication.
+Noninsulin-dependent (Type 2) diabetes is highly associated with obesity.
+A weight gain of 11 to 18 pounds doubles a person's risk of developing type 2 diabetes compared to someone who has not gained weight.
+After weight loss, up to 80% of people find they no longer have symptoms or require diabetes medication.
 Obese patients who are not diabetic will significantly reduce their risk of developing diabetes with weight loss.

-There is an increased risk for heart disease, such as heart attack, congestive heart failure, angina or chest pain, sudden death and abnormal heart rhythms.
+With obesity, there is an increased risk for heart disease, such as heart attack, congestive heart failure, angina or chest pain, abnormal heart rhythms, and sudden death.

 Infertility and complications of pregnancy